Loundonville in Ashland County, Ohio — The American Midwest (Great Lakes)

 Charles Franklin Kettering

 Erected 2001 by The Ohio Bicentennial Commission, The Longaberger Company, Ashland City-County Council, the Ohio Historical Society.
 (Marker Number 3-3.)

 Location.
 40° 38.129′ N, 82° 13.967′ W. Marker is in Loundonville, Ohio, in Ashland County.
-Marker is at the intersection of East Main Street and Touch for map.
+Marker is at the intersection of East Main Street and South Pleasant Street on East Main Street.
 Located across the street (west) of the public library in the town's park.
+Touch for map.
 Marker is in this post office area: Loudonville OH 44842, United States of America.
+Touch for directions.